rdeangel/esp8266_max7219_rda_msg_board/README.md

 MQTT Topic Publishing/Subscribing
 ---------------------------------
-If you enter the following Topic Prefix as part of your MQTT config the following log message can be seen from console if "#define DEBUG 1"
+If you enter the following Topic Prefix "rdadotmatrix/generic" as part of your MQTT config, the following log message can be seen from console if "#define DEBUG 1" is defined:
-Entering the topic prefix will register:
 ```
 root_topic
 root_topic/json